 The higher compression rating here indicates the hardness of the softball, which means this is likely to fly farther.
 That’s also great for hitters, who understandably like to hit one out of the park.

-All in all, coaches, batters, fielders, and pitchers love this ball, and it’s approved by the ASA.
+All in all, coaches, batters, fielders, and pitchers love these best slowpitch softballs collection as it is approved by the ASA.

 - 11 inches

 - Leather cover